 - Does the grand total match the sum of the raw source column?
 Off-by-any is a red flag.

 - Are the filters explicit and visible?
-If Gemini applied a hidden filter, that pivot will mislead any stakeholder who opens it.
+If Gemini applied a hidden filter, that pivot will mislead anyone who opens it.

-- Do the row and column counts make sense given the data?
+- Do the row and column counts make sense for the data?
 A pivot with one row when you expected twelve months is a silent bug.

-- Are the data types in Value cells correct — currency, percentage, count?
+- Are the Value cells the correct type — currency, percentage, count?
 Wrong type is the most common “looks right but is misleading” failure.

 Common mistakes